-Recommendation 3: The MCSD modalities of work need to involve the members more between meetings, for example in projects and actions to follow-up of the MSSD implementation, sharing of good practice, knowledge transfer, peer review, etc.
+Recommendation 4: The MCSD modalities of work need to involve the members more between meetings, for example in projects and actions to follow-up on the MSSD implementation, sharing of good practice, knowledge transfer, peer review, etc.

-Recommendation 4: It is essential that the MCSD SC meets regularly during the biennium, at least one of these meetings needs to be face-to-face - and this process must continue to be fully supported by the Secretariat.
+Recommendation 5: It is essential that the MCSD SC meets regularly during the biennium, - at least one of these meetings needs to be face-to-face - and this process must continue to be fully supported by the Secretariat.

-Recommendation 5: It is recommended to appoint the following organisations to the MCSD before the June 2015 meeting:
+Recommendation 6: It is recommended to appoint the following organisations to the MCSD through the February 2016 Contracting Party meeting:

-• 1 local authority: ICLEI
+- 1 local authority: UCLG

-• 1 socio-economic stakeholder: UfM
+- 1 socio-economic stakeholder: ANIMA

-2 scientific community: FEMISE and UNSDS
+- 3 members from the scientific community: IUCN, FEMISE and Med-SDSN

-Recommendation 6: Ensure that MCSD nominations are for a specific but renewable period, such as 2 biennia/4 years, in line with the high level discussions of the COP on SD.
-Where a number of organisations fit the criteria (e.g. environmental and SD NGOs), it is important that a roster is established so that MCSD members are appointed from the roster on a rotational basis.
+Recommendation 7: Ensure that MCSD nominations are for a specific but renewable period, such as 2 biennia/4 years, in line with the high level discussions at the Conferences of the Parties on sustainable development.
+Where a number of organisations fit the criteria (e.g. environmental and sustainable development NGOs), it is important that a roster is established so that MCSD members are appointed from the roster on a rotational basis.

-Recommendation 7: It is important to ensure that MCSD members attend the biennial sessions.
+Recommendation 8: It is important to ensure that MCSD members attend the biennial sessions.
 When members do not attend, outreach should be carried out through the Secretariat, the Steering Committee, or the MAP Bureau as necessary, to identify and address the reason for the non-attendance.
-Non-Contracting Party organisations who have not attended three meetings of the MCSD should be considered for replacement.
+Non-Contracting Party organisations who have not attended two successive meetings of the MCSD should be considered for replacement.

-Recommendation 8: It is recommended to add an additional category to the criteria for MCSD membership to take on board the COP18 decision on the MCSD reform regarding involving other UN actors besides UNEP, and regarding Parliamentarians.
-The appointments here could include UNDP, UNFCCC and FAO.
-The Parliamentary nominees, possibly three in number, could be from the Mediterranean Parliamentary Assembly.
+Recommendation 9: It is recommended to add an additional category to the criteria for MCSD membership to take on board the COP 18 decision on the MCSD reform regarding involving other UN actors besides UNEP, and regarding Parliamentarians.
+The appointments here could include observers from UN organizations active in the Mediterranean, in line with the COP 18 decision, inter alia UNDP (RBAS and RBEC), UNIDO, FAO/GFCM, UN ESCWA, UNECE, UNECA and UNESCO.

+Recommendation 10.
+The Parliamentary nominees, possibly three in number, could be from the Parliamentary Assembly of the Mediterranean.